 This is also a good place to find some Western stores, we spotted a Boots the Chemist and plenty of 7/11s

-Take the train to Sathorn/Central Pier (Saphan Taksin Station), you may need to change at Siam Station depending on where you get on.
-Then hop on the Chao Phraya Express boat to Phra Athit which will be an adventure in itself and it’s lovely to see Bangkok from the river!
+Take the train to Sathorn/Central Pier (Saphan Taksin Station).
+You may need to change at Siam Station depending on where you get on.
+Then hop on the Chao Phraya Express boat to Phra Athit.
+This will be an adventure in itself and it’s lovely to see Bangkok from the river!

-You could also take a taxi to the Khao San road which will take between 30 minutes and an hour depending on traffic.
-It should cost under £4 (as long as the driver switches on the meter) and is a good option if the kids are hot or tired.
-I don’t recommend it however as the public transport system in Bangkok is really very good and traffic on the roads is awful!
-Piper’s favourite way to get around Bangkok is by Tuk Tuk, these terrify me but we’ve never had any problems in them.
-They’re also no cheaper than a taxi but it definitely is a fun way to go a few miles dodging the city traffic.
+You could also take a taxi to the Khao San road.
+This will take between 30 minutes and an hour depending on traffic.
+It should cost under £4 (as long as the driver switches on the meter).
+And is a good option if the kids are hot or tired.
+I don’t recommend it though as the public transport system in Bangkok is really very good and traffic on the roads is awful!
+Piper’s favourite way to get around Bangkok is by Tuk Tuk.
+These terrify me but we’ve never had any problems in them.
+They’re also no cheaper than a taxi.
+But it definitely is a fun way to go a few miles dodging the city traffic.

 How long to spend on the Khao San Road

 This really depends on what you want to do.
 It will only take you about 20 minutes to walk the length of the road, dodging the crowds and market stalls.
-Don’t just do that though, there are so, so many market stalls, many selling very similar things that you could spend a good few hours visiting each and haggling to get the best price.
+Don’t just do that though, there are so, so many market stalls.
+Many selling very similar things that you could spend a good few hours visiting each and haggling to get the best price.
 I love giving Piper a few hundred Baht and letting her try out her negotiation skills on the traders.
-Apparently 30% of their original offer is where you should end up but we rarely get that low, stall owners will act very offended which generally makes me cave!
-Prices on the Khao San road are a little higher than other markets in the city – it’s a famous tourist draw after all.
+Apparently 30% of their original offer is where you should end up.
+But we rarely get that low, stall owners will act very offended which generally makes me cave!
+Prices on the Khao San road are a little higher than other markets in the city.
+It is a famous tourist draw after all.
 However you’re not going to pay that much more than elsewhere so don’t worry too much.

-Once you’ve had your fill of shopping I’d factor in another hour or so for a foot massage and a drink or something to eat.
+Once you’ve had your fill of shopping I’d factor in another hour or so for a foot massage.
+Maybe a drink or something to eat.
 You could even get your hair braided!